 4 Tips to Conquer the 4 Months Sleep Regression

 You have survived the newborn stage.
 WOO-HOO!
-It may have left you scarred and deeply exhausted but you made it through.
-Hopefully you used my strategies from 5 Ways To Help Your Baby Sleep and they helped you get the most sleep out of your child.
+It may have left you scarred and deeply exhausted, but you made it through.
+Hopefully you used my strategies from 5 Simple Ways To Solve Baby Sleep Problems and they helped you get the most sleep out of your child.
 But you’re probably fearful of the 4 Months Sleep Regression that is right around the corner.
 Don’t worry, I’ve got some tips for you to tame that beast.
 But do make sure that your expectations are set correctly.
 Sometimes, not matter what we do, our children just need time to find their rhythm.

 Now that your child is 3 months old, you are likely getting a small reprieve in the sleep department.
 Your sweet little darling might be putting in 6-10 hour sleep stretches at night and might even be taking longer naps.
 It feels so good to finally start getting some rest.
 The only problem with this rest is that it’s short lived.
 The dreaded 4 Months Sleep Regression is right around the corner.
 It’s a scary time in any parents’ life, whether it’s your first time or not.
 In some ways it’s even scarier the second or third time around because you know there is no escaping it.